This site hse procedure shall ensure safe and efficient operation of light vehicles movement of the organization.

 Authorised light vehicle operators will conduct a pre-operation check before operation of the light vehicle.

-The vehicle operator is the one that is responsible for the safe condition and operation of the vehicle.
+The vehicle operator is the one who is responsible for the safe condition and operation of the vehicle.

-Unsafe items will be reported immediately to supervision and recorded.
-Items deemed unsafe will be corrected before light vehicle operation.
+Unsafe items will be reported immediately to relevant supervisor and documented, any items deemed unsafe will be corrected before light vehicle operation.

 This operation procedure contains the following topics: